stenodeevee/ArmaroApp/README.md

 I have finally commited and pushed all changes.
 The code requires some factoring in certain parts, and now that I've finally started beta testing on actual devices, I think it's time to look a little bit at code performance.

-**To Justin**: bro you are going to hate me in this repository, I didn't write any commenting or anything Lolz!